rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 ## 1. Overview

-In the previous blog post we've demonstrate how Sigstore is an awesome project focused on software signing and transparency log technologies and can help us to improve software supply chain security.
+In the previous blog post we've demonstrated how Sigstore is an awesome project focused on software signing and transparency log technologies and can help us improve software supply chain security.

 Cosign is a tool within this project that provides image-signing and verification, so we can sign our container images, to ensure that our container image stored in our registry is signed properly and also the signature is stored within the Registry and always available to be verified.

-On the other hand, we also checked that Kyverno is an policy engine designed for Kubernetes, capable to manage policies that can validate, mutate and generate Kubernetes resources and also ensure OCI image supply chain security.
+On the other hand, we also checked that Kyverno is a policy engine designed for Kubernetes, capable of managing policies that can validate, mutate and generate Kubernetes resources and also ensure OCI image supply chain security.

 We will see in this blog post how we can combine Sigstore signing images and Kyverno in a CICD pipeline, to increase the security in the supply chain of a software DevOps pipeline.

-In this blog post we will using Tekton Pipelines, but other CICD tools like Jenkins, GitHub Actions, GitLab CI and others can be used.
-On the other hand we used here Kyverno, but other policy engine like OPA could be also used to verify the images in our cluster.
+In this blog post we will be using Tekton Pipelines, but other CICD tools like Jenkins, GitHub Actions, GitLab CI and others can be used.
+On the other hand we used Kyverno here, but other policy engines like OPA could also be used to verify the images in our cluster.

 NOTE: All the code / examples used in this blog post are [available in a GitHub repository](https://github.com/rcarrata/ocp4-network-security/tree/main/sign-images).
 Check this out!